 The rapid growth of eSports gambling and in-game 'skin betting' is finding an audience with a much younger demographic than traditional gambling.

 Regular surveys conducted by the UK’s Gambling Commission tell us that over 70% of the adult population participates in some kind of gambling activity, and depending on the criteria used around 1% of the UK population (in the region of 500,000 adults) are considered to have some kind of gambling problem.
-Gambling Therapy was set up to provide emotional and practical support to anyone affected by problem gambling and my work as Evening Clinical Services Manager offers me the opportunity to work with people from all over the world who contact the service with a range of gambling related issues.
+Gambling Therapy was set up to provide emotional and practical support to anyone affected by problem gambling and my work as the organisation's clinical manager offers me the opportunity to work with people from all over the world who contact the service with a range of gambling related issues.